Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 What has the New York Times done?

-When you boil all this down, they have gone back, they have rolled back the clock, and once again they have established the notion that existed at the days of the founding of this country.
+When you boil all this down, they have gone back, they have rolled back the clock, and once again, they have established the notion that existed at the days of the founding of this country.

-I don't even know that Rutenberg is aware that he's done this.
+I don't even know that Rutenberg is aware that he's done this, but this is clearly one way to look at it.

-Takes three of these black hosts, ostensibly to equal me, three-fifths of one, or three of them to me.
+It takes three of these black hosts, ostensibly to equal me, three-fifths of one, or three of them to me.

-It's uh day lined out of Macon, Georgia.
+It's daylined out of Macon, Georgia.

-Amanda Bass, a volunteer for Obama's campaign, had already tried once to get Wilmer Gray to register to vote, but when she glimpsed him in a black t-shirt and a white socks cap again on a recent weekday at the main bus stop in Macon, she was determined to give it another try.
+But when she glimpsed him in a black t-shirt and a white socks cap again on a recent weekday at the main bus stop in Macon, she was determined to give it another try.

 This time, Gray, Wilmer Gray, 21, agreed, but his bus pulled up before he could fill out the registration form.